wp-plugins/add-logo-to-admin/readme.txt

 === Add Logo to Admin ===
 Contributors: c.bavota
 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=1929921
-Tags: custom logo, admin, login
+Tags: custom logo, admin, login, wp-admin, admin logo Tested up to: 3.1
-Requires at least: 2.7
-Tested up to: 2.8
-Stable tag: 1.3.3
+Stable tag: 1.4

-Add a custom logo to your Admin header and to your login page.
+Add a custom logo to your wp-admin and login page.

 == Description ==

 This plugin allows a user to customize their Admin panel by adding their own logo to the header.
 It also replaces the WordPress logo on the login screen with the same custom logo.
+Tested in Firefox, Safari, Chrome and IE.

 == Installation ==